Kat-Ro/Assignment/README.md

 # Assignment
-IBM Data Science Course Assignment
+IBM Data Science Course Assignment.
+Click on FinalAssignment to see the Jupyter Notebook.